Alfresco/alfresco-ng2-components/docs/document-list.component.md

 ### Navigation mode

-By default DocumentList component uses 'double-click' mode for navigation.
+By default, the Document List component uses 'double-click' mode for navigation.
-That means user will see the contents of the folder by double-clicking its name or icon (similar to Google Drive behaviour).
-However it is possible switching to other modes, like single-click navigation for example.
+That means that the user will see the contents of the folder when they double-click its name or icon (in a similar manner to Google Drive).
+However, there is also a single-click mode that may be sometimes be useful.

-The following navigation modes are supported:

--   **click**
--   **dblclick**

 The following example switches navigation to single clicks: